Why should I have an eye examination?

 For children we often see them about every 6 months if their eyes are changing or 12 months for those who are not.

 For older people with eye diseases such as macula degeneration or glaucoma the review period can be much shorter than this.
-If you notice any small changes to your vision we want to see you as soon as possible so we can determine if you need a referal to see an eye specialists or if it is something we can help with.
+If you notice any small changes to your vision we want to see you as soon as possible so we can determine if you need a referral to see an eye doctor (Paediatric Ophthalmologist) or if it is something we can help with.

 What is 20/20 vision?